 In some cases, the wait time before a new date may be very short.
 For example, say that your court date is delayed due to an illness.
 In this case, a judge could schedule a new day for later that same week, giving the individual enough time to recover.

-A criminal defense lawyer in Los Angeles can help you learn more about filing a motion for continuance.
+A criminal defense lawyer can help you learn more about filing a motion for continuance.

 Motions for Continuance and Your Right to a Speedy Trial